-- Work with the Thurston Regional Planning Council, the State of Washington and the affected local jurisdictions to improve the Commute Trip Reduction Program. - Pursue relationships with private employers to educate about the benefit of transit and other active transportation options to better serve their needs and the needs of their employees. - Pursue grants to assist in implementing youth and senior programming. - Continue to support cycling safety, bike maintenance, the Bicycle Commuter Challenge and find additional sources for bike donations. - With the new location and additional space for WalkNRoll in downtown Olympia, find ways to be of more benefit to the community through our outreach programs. - Market active transportation to youth and our senior population. - Consider establishing an Intercity Transit internship program to provide learning and work experience opportunities for students from local high schools and colleges.
+- Work with the Thurston Regional Planning Council, the State of Washington and the affected local jurisdictions to improve the Commute Trip Reduction Program. - Pursue relationships with private employers to educate about the benefit of transit and other active transportation options to better serve their needs and the needs of their employees. - Pursue grants to assist in implementing youth and senior programming. - Continue to support cycling safety, bike maintenance, the Bicycle Commuter Challenge and find additional sources for bike donations. - With the new location and additional space for Walk N Roll in downtown Olympia, find ways to be of more benefit to the community through our outreach programs. - Market active transportation to youth and our senior population.